iandhall/shopping-lists/README.md

 Permissions management: User can state which actions other users can perform on the shared shopping list.

-Real-time display of the other users that are viewing the shared shopping list.
+Shows which other users that are viewing the shared shopping list.

 Requirements
 ------------